 If you have a student in college or soon will, an insurance checkup is probably necessary.

-Renter”s insurance: Regardless of whether your child lives on or off campus, the residence probably will contain valuables such as a computer, TV, stereo, and a video game system that could be stolen or destroyed.
-Review your homeowner”s policy to see whether it will cover a college student”s possessions.
-For students living in an off-campus apartment, consider purchasing renter”s insurance through your homeowner”s insurance company.
+Renter’s insurance: Regardless of whether your child lives on or off campus, the residence probably will contain valuables such as a computer, TV or video game system that could be stolen or damaged.
+Review your homeowner’s policy to see whether it will cover a college student’s possessions.
+For students living in an off-campus apartment, consider purchasing renter’s insurance through your homeowner’s insurance company.

-Health insurance: Full-time college students are probably covered by your health insurance plans until they graduate or reach age 26.
-Even so, you should check whether the campus health facility, local physicians, and hospitals accept the family”s insurance coverage.
+Health insurance: Your child can stay on your FEHB insurance until age 26.
+Even so, you should check whether the campus health facility, local physicians, and hospitals accept your plan.
 If not, you may decide to purchase a student insurance plan through the college.
 Be sure the student has a copy of the relevant insurance cards and knows about obtaining referrals and approvals before seeking treatment.